England's 14th oldest university, the University of Hull, is an ambitious institution that strives to inspire future world-changing leaders.

-Originally established as University College Hull in 1927, today the university has a community of over 16,000 students, with over 2,500 international students from more than 100 countries.
+Originally established as University College Hull in 1927, today the university has a community of over 16,000 students, around 2,500 employees, including more than 1,000 academic staff.

-Hull was awarded silver status in the Teaching Excellence Framework 2018.
-It has a 97.9% percent graduate employability rate for international students (HESA 2018), which can be attributed to its excellent career support, where students have access to countless invaluable resources.
+Hull has a 97.9% percent graduate employability rate for international students (HESA 2018), which can be attributed to its excellent award-winning careers support (AGCAS 2018) where students have access to countless invaluable resources.

-On the east coast of England near stunning countryside and coastlines, the city of Hull has inspired great names such as JRR Tolkien and Luke Campbell.
-Students will have plenty to enjoy in the surrounding area, such as concert venues, art galleries, museums, cinemas, shopping centres and even a trampoline park.
+On the east coast of England near stunning countryside and coastlines, the city of Hull has inspired great names such as JRR Tolkien and Hull-born Olympian Luke Campbell.
+Students will have plenty to enjoy in the surrounding area, such as concert venues, art galleries, museums, cinemas and shopping centres.

 A direct train to London takes under three hours and Manchester or Birmingham is just two and a half hours away.
 York and Leeds can both be reached in an hour and the seaside resorts of Bridlington, Scarborough and Whitby are also nearby.

 Sign up or login in with one click